Last week I broke down some of the reasons why I might not follow someone on Twitter (if you missed it, follow this link to catch up).

 Right off the bat, I’m typically more inclined to follow writers than anyone else.

-I do follow a handful of musicians, actors, and YouTubers, but for the most part I follow writers and others who play a role in that realm, including agents and editors.
+I do follow a handful of political figures and celebrities like musicians, actors, and YouTubers, but for the most part I follow writers and others who play a role in that realm including agents and editors.
 Whether or not you’re published is immaterial to me, just as long as a dedication and passion for the craft comes through.

 Another point in the Follow Column for me is being a writer of the same genre.
 Think of it like making friends in real life; shared interests go a long way.

 Don’t worry, I do follow writers in other genres.
 It’s just that writers in my own genre typically post information that is not necessarily more valid but instead more relevant to the content I am looking for (such as mentioning agents or publishers in my specific genre or links to research materials in my specific time period).